 - Hooks can become embedded in the skin, and the wounds they cause can become seriously infected

-- Hooks, line and weights can be swallowed, causing internal blockages, injury and poisoning
+- Hooks, line and weights can be swallowed, causing internal blockages and injury

-- Line can wrap around an animal, cutting off their blood supply
+- Line can wrap around an animal’s limbs, cutting off the blood supply

 Find out what to do if you see an injured wild animal.

-You can help your local wildlife by taking old fishing line and spools to recycling points in local tackle shops or fisheries.
-Find your nearest recycling point via the Anglers National Line Recycling Scheme (ANLRS).
-Alternatively, you can post old fishing line to the address on the ANLRS page.
+- Take old fishing lines and spools to recycling points in local tackle shops or fisheries.
+Your nearest recycling point can be found via the Anglers National Line Recycling Scheme (ANLRS).
+Alternatively, an old fishing line can be posted to the address on the ANLRS page.

-- Not leaving baited tackle unattended - remove bait from the hook and put the tackle in a safe place
+- Don't leave baited tackle unattended - remove bait from the hook and put the tackle in a safe place.

-- Disposing safely of rubbish - help keep your local river, canal or coastline litter-free by picking up and throwing away any rubbish you see, even if it’s not yours!
+- Help keep your local river, canal or coastline litter-free by picking up any litter you see and disposing of it safely - even if it’s not your own!